 2. Supporting Families & Personal Networks

 We believe that people are safest when family and friends surround them.
 We will assist all people receiving our services to develop and maintain personal support networks.
 The development of friendships and meaningful participation in community life will enhance the quality of life of the people we support.

 3. Using Local Community Supports

 Where possible and appropriate, the Society will utilize community supports to ensure that participants’ needs are met.
 We will partner with other community agencies and services to assist individuals to achieve their goals and build community.

 4. Reliance on Individual and Family Satisfaction

-The Association will rely on measures of individual and family satisfaction in monitoring and evaluating our efforts.
+The Society will rely on measures of individual and family satisfaction in monitoring and evaluating our efforts.
 We will be held accountable for desired outcomes.

 5. Lifelong Learning

 We believe that individuals learn and grow through participation and experience.
 All individuals will be supported to live dynamic and interesting lives.